Rani-Kheir/mar7aba-ya-3alam/testing-gitignore.md

 ------------------------ Line 6

-To test, adjust this file in a pull request, and commit it, confirm it doesnt update
+To test, adjust this file in a branch, commit -> pull request -> merge, confirm it doesnt update in master.